gravitational/workshop/k8sprod.md

 </body>
 ```

-**NOTICE:** There are some production level proxies that natively support circuit breaker pattern - [Vulcand](http://vulcand.github.io/) or [Nginx plus](https://www.nginx.com/products/)
+**NOTE:** There are some production level proxies that natively support circuit breaker pattern - [Vulcand](http://vulcand.github.io/) or [Nginx plus](https://www.nginx.com/products/)

 ### Production Pattern: Sidecar For Rate and Connection Limiting

-In the previous example we have used a sidecar patern - a special proxy local to the Pod, that adds additional logic to the service, such as error deteciton, TLS termination
+In the previous example we have used a sidecar pattern - a special proxy local to the Pod, that adds additional logic to the service, such as error deteciton, TLS termination
 and other features.

 Here is an example of sidecar nginx proxy that adds rate and connection limits: